junesirius/junesirius.github.io/_posts/original/Life_of_Death/Life-of-Death-whole-novel.md

 **(outline: lead arguer/Aria hurt after separate way, Theda find and save and weaken again; want to self-sacrifice but stopped/saved by Elena)**

+#### draft notes

+Elena: You are NOT gonna kill yourself, you hear me?
+I don't care what bad omen or whatever --

+someone: (cough) Excuse me, not just bad omen, she is literally *Death*.

+Elena: *I DON'T CARE!* She's not gonna die, neither does any of us!

 ### Chap 14.
 Attachment (Intimacy)

 **(outline: Elena/Theda intimate moment, share last human sensation, give gift of scythe, share secret: tool allow her have temp power of life/death, can move life force, use only when absolutely sure and no other way, no way back)**